Home row keys

 How many symbols are on the home row?

-If you count the punctuation marks as symbols, the QWERTY keyboard home row has four symbols.
+Counting punctuation marks as symbols, the QWERTY keyboard home row has four symbols.
 These symbols are the semicolon (;), colon (:), apostrophe ('), and quote (") symbols.

 Note

-The Dvorak keyboard has two symbols on the home row, the apostrophe and quote.
+The Dvorak keyboard has two symbols on the home row: the apostrophe and quote.

 What are the home row keys of the numeric keypad?